 Therefore, burp the baby whenever he needs it or seems uncomfortable.
 For instance, if the baby wriggles, squirms, cries, or pulls away during a feed, try to burp him.
+Babies with gas are generally fussy at night.
 In general, burp a baby:

 - when you switch between the breasts.